 Jason slid on a T-shirt and combed his hair in front of his bedroom mirror.
 He then grabbed his keys, wallet, and change and left his room for the kitchen.
 The morning sun shone through the windows and the remains of breakfast were on the kitchen counter.
 Jason’s mother was sitting at the kitchen table reading the newspaper.

 “You’re up early for a weekend,” mother observed.

 “Yeah, couldn’t sleep in as late as I wanted to,” Jason said.
 “Going to see Christine’s nephew’s little league game.
 The whole family is going to be there.”
 He looked around for something to eat, then picked up a pancake from a plate on the counter and took a bite.
-“Where’s Dad?”
+“Why don’t you have a seat?”